xSp1231/SDCC/README.md

 # SDCC: Semantics-Driven Contrastive Learning and Calibration for Few-Shot Object Detection

-本项目提出了一个面向少样本目标检测（Few-Shot Object Detection）的多模块协同框架，包含三个核心创新：**CGCL（类间语义引导的原型对比学习）**、**TFE（文本引导的特征调制）** 和 **CASC（CLIP辅助的分数校准）**。
+This project proposes a semantics-driven framework for Few-Shot Object Detection (FSOD).
+The framework contains three key modules: **CGCL** for semantics-guided prototype contrastive learning, **TFE** for text-guided feature modulation, and **CASC** for CLIP-assisted score calibration.

+The main idea of SDCC is to introduce CLIP semantic priors into both training and inference.
+During training, semantic priors help improve feature discriminability and stabilize class prototypes.
+During inference, they help calibrate detection scores and reduce high-confidence false positives.

-## 整体架构
+## Overall Framework

 ![structure](assets/structure.png)

-**训练阶段**：GDL 梯度解耦 → Res5 特征提取  → TFE 文本调制 → 分类/回归 + CGCL 对比学习
+**Training stage**: GDL gradient decoupling → Res5 feature extraction → TFE text-guided modulation → classification/regression + CGCL contrastive learning

-**推理阶段**：检测器输出 → CASC负向语义锚点→ 最终分数
+**Inference stage**: detector output → CASC with negative semantic anchors → final scores

 ---

-## 核心创新模块
+## Core Modules

-### 1. CGCL — 类间语义引导的原型对比学习
+### 1. CGCL — Semantics-Guided Prototype Contrastive Learning

 ![cgcl](assets/cgcl.png)

-- 利用预计算的类间语义相似度矩阵（来自 CLIP 视觉特征聚类）作为对比学习的权重
-- 语义越相似的负样本对被施加越大的排斥力，迫使模型在最容易混淆的类间边界上学到更细粒度的区分
-- 动态记忆原型库（MemoryPrototypeBank）为每类维护历史特征中心，解决 batch 内正样本不足的问题
+CGCL uses CLIP semantic information to guide contrastive learning.
+It aims to improve the separation between similar categories and make class prototypes more stable under few-shot settings.

+- A pre-computed inter-class semantic similarity matrix is built from CLIP text embeddings and used to guide contrastive learning.
+- Negative samples from semantically similar categories are assigned stronger repulsion, helping the model learn finer differences between easily confused classes.
+- A dynamic memory prototype bank is maintained for each class to store historical features and build more stable class prototypes.
+- This design helps improve feature discriminability when only a few annotated samples are available.

-### 2. TFE — 文本引导的特征调制
+### 2. TFE — Text-Guided Feature Modulation

 ![tfe](assets/tfe.png)

-- 基于 FiLM 机制，用 CLIP 文本嵌入对 ROI 视觉特征做 channel-wise 的 scale/shift
-- Top-k 稀疏注意力：只关注语义最相关的 k 个类别文本，避免不相关基类稀释新类信号
-- Channel-wise 可学习门控：每个通道独立控制文本调制强度
+TFE introduces CLIP text semantics into the classification branch to enhance ROI features.
+It helps novel-class features become more discriminative under limited supervision.

+- CLIP text embeddings are used as semantic cues to modulate ROI visual features.
+- Top-k sparse attention selects the most relevant category texts and reduces the influence of unrelated categories.
+- Gated FiLM modulation is used to perform channel-wise feature enhancement.
+- The module is applied only to the classification branch, since box regression mainly relies on category-agnostic localization information.

-### 3. CASC — CLIP 辅助的分数校准
+### 3. CASC — CLIP-Assisted Score Calibration

 ![casc](assets/casc.png)

-- 推理阶段用 CLIP 对检测框重新打分
-- 负向语义锚点（Negative Semantic Anchors）：在 softmax 竞争中加入负向文本提示，充当"概率黑洞"吸收假阳性
-- Dirichlet-Softmax 混合打分，既保留尖锐分类能力又避免过度自信
+CASC is used during inference to calibrate detection scores and suppress false positives.
+It introduces negative semantic anchors into the CLIP semantic space, allowing background regions and low-quality proposals to be better distinguished from true objects.

+- CLIP visual features are extracted from detection boxes and compared with category text embeddings.
+- Negative Semantic Anchors are introduced as text prompts describing typical false-positive patterns, such as blurry regions or random textures.
+- These anchors participate in the softmax competition and provide additional semantic references for background regions and low-quality proposals.
+- CASC helps reduce high-confidence false positives while preserving the original detection ability of the detector.
+- Dirichlet-Softmax hybrid scoring is used to keep sharp classification ability while reducing over-confidence.

 ---

-## 实验结果
+## Experimental Results

 ### Pascal VOC